vanishaagrawal/Explainable-GenAI-Phishing-Detection-System/README.md

 # 🔐 AI-Powered Phishing Detection System

-This project is a Machine Learning-based web application that detects whether a website is **phishing or legitimate**.
-It is enhanced with **Generative AI** to provide human-readable explanations for predictions, improving user trust and interpretability.

----
+This project is an Explainable GenAI-powered cybersecurity application that detects phishing websites using Machine Learning and generates human-readable explanations using Generative AI.
+The system improves transparency, interpretability, and user trust in phishing detection.

 ## 🚀 Features